graffitijr/PyCommandLineGUI/README.md

 ## 🌟 Highlights

--Its a mix of elements from the command prompt and GUIs
+-It's a mix of elements from the command prompt and GUIs

--It is extreamly lightweight
+-It is extremely lightweight

--Simple to use as ease of use was one of main priorities
+-Simple to use as ease of use was one of my main priorities

--Allows start to pixel control while still being fully command prompt
+-Allows direct pixel control while still being fully command prompt

 -Only one file ~2.2kb